TrendingTechnology/react-native-sortable-gridview/README.md

   numPerRow={4} // let each row has four items.
 Default is 3 aspectRatio={1.2} // let height = width * 1.2.
 Default is 1
   gapWidth={8} // let the gap between items become to 8.
 Default is 16
-  paddingVertical={8} // let container's paddingVertical become to 8.
+  paddingTop={8} // let container's paddingTop become to 8.
 Default is 16
+  paddingBottom={8} // let container's paddingBottom become to 8.
+Default is 16
+  paddingLeft={8} // let container's paddingLeft become to 8.
+Default is 16
-  paddingHorizontal={8} // let container's paddingHorizontal become to 8.
+  paddingRight={8} // let container's paddingRight become to 8.
 Default is 16
   onDragStart={() => {
     console.log('CustomLayout onDragStart');
   }}